d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 		 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-This manual describes the Emacs package `sweep' (or `sweeprolog'), which provides an embedded SWI-Prolog runtime inside of Emacs.
+This manual describes the Emacs package Sweep (or `sweeprolog.el'), which provides an embedded SWI-Prolog runtime inside of Emacs.

 Table of Contents
 ─────────────────